 'Dad, that's it.
 She's dead': Another day of loss in Ukraine

-It was afternoon, a residential neighborhood, a time to get errands done.
+It was afternoon in a residential neighborhood, a time to get errands done.
 But there is nothing routine about life near the front line in Ukraine.

 Kharkiv, the country’s second-largest city and a short drive from the Russian border, lives with the low thunder of distant artillery and the sickening booms of shells exploding much closer to home.